DGA Diversity & Inclusion Mission Statement

 Our goal is to be a global industry leader in the fight against discrimination by working to fairly represent all of our members and to increase employment opportunities for DGA members from under-represented groups to achieve fair and equitable representation that reflects the population.
 We are also committed to fair and equitable representation within the Guild’s leadership and staff and are determined to build and maintain an inclusive union.

-We will engage companies, studios, and producers who are responsible for hiring directors and members of the directorial team to achieve equitable, inclusive hiring practices for women and ethnic minority Guild members.
+We will engage companies, studios, and producers who are responsible for hiring directors and members of the directorial team to achieve equitable, inclusive hiring practices of Guild members from historically marginalized groups like women, people of color, people with disabilities, and the LGBTQ+ community.
 We will create continuing educational opportunities for our existing members designed to prepare and promote a diverse talent pool.
 We will expand the widening of the talent pool by encouraging the industry to hire more diverse talent to join the ranks of the Guild.

-Click here to watch video highlights and and review events from the DDI Speaker Series and Career Workshops.
+Click here to watch video highlights and review events from the DDI Labs.

 The DGA for years has called attention to the issue of diversity through the publication of highly publicized data reports rich with statistics reflecting current industry hiring trends.
 In these reports, we call public attention to the worst of the worst when it comes to diverse hiring practices, as well as the best of the best.